ExaWorks/psij-python/docs/development/tutorial_add_executor.rst

 What Is an Executor and Why Might You Want to Add One?
 ------------------------------------------------------

 PSI/J provides a common interface for obtaining allocations on compute resources.

-Usually, those compute resources will already have some batch scheduler in place (for example, SLURM).
+Usually, those compute resources will already have a batch scheduler in place (for example, SLURM).

-A PSI/J executor is the code that tells the core of PSI/J how to interact with such a batch scheduler so that it can provide a common interface to applications.
+A PSI/J executor is the code that tells the core of PSI/J how to interact with a batch scheduler so that it can provide a common interface to applications.

 A PSI/J executor needs to implement the abstract methods defined on the :class:`psij.job_executor.JobExecutor` base class.
 The documentation for that class has reference material for each of the methods that won't be repeated here.